Share the love!

 Casa Batlló

 Gaudí used nature as an inspiration to almost all of his designs, and Casa Batlló is no exception.
+The exterior of the building is arguably the most unique design I’ve ever seen (I mean, hello, the balconies look like skulls!).
 When you walk through, you’ll notice the blue curved stained glass that resembles the ocean, the swirled designs on the ceiling that resembles a snail’s shell, and the tiles on the rooftop that resembles a dragon’s scales.
+Click this link to book the Casa Batlló self-guided audio tour.

 If you want to enhance your experience, you can book the Magic Nights tour through Casa Batlló’s official website which includes a tour starting at 8pm and a concert on the rooftop at 9pm after.
 You also get a free glass of cava while you enjoy the concert!
 I did this my first time in Barcelona and absolutely loved it.